codingisok-team/codingisok/_src/posts/2019-03-18-our-testing-philosophy.md

 $
 ```

-This approach makes it much easier to create orders and fix mistakes.
-It's also
-impossible to mis-type a food name or cost, and mistakes don't show up in the
+On the bright side, this approach makes it much easier to create orders and fix mistakes.
+It's also impossible to mis-type a food name or cost, and mistakes don't show up in the final receipt.
-final receipt.

-That said, you can't make custom orders.
-This program also has the grouping
-issue that Option 1 had -- Ketchup is still being treated as a food instead of
-being grouped with an item (the Hot Dog).
-Additionally, the menu is hard-coded
-within the program -- you can't change it without changing the program.
-This is
-bad when it's your younger sibling's shift and they try to make everything cost
-$1000.00 but screw up the code instead.
+That said, there are still a few problems: the grouping issue that Option 1 had is still around (is the ketchup a side or on the hot dog???) and since the menu is hard-coded within the program, you can't make custom orders — that is, you can't change the without changing the program itself.
+This is especially bad when it's your younger sibling's shift and they in their infinite wisdom attempt to make everything cost $1000.00 but screw up the code instead.

-### Option 3
+### Option 3: Fanciest Programming

 ```
 class Menu(object):
   """A menu object.

   The user is able to add/amend menu entries.
-    Adding lets you create custom items -- they are lost when the program stops.
+    Adding lets you create custom items — they are lost when the program stops.
     Amending lets you change the name and/or cost of a food on the menu.
   """